 11. If the health plan elects to use option (b) in paragraph 8 to report PAAS results for providers made available through a plan-to-plan contract, the health plan shall submit separate Contact List Report Forms and Raw Data Report Forms for providers made available through each plan-to-plan contract.

-12. To obtain a sufficient number of responses to the survey, health plans shall ensure that the information in the Contact List is complete and accurate.
+12. To obtain a sufficient number of responses to the survey, a health plan shall ensure that the information in the Contact List is complete and accurate.
 For further information in the creation of the five required Contact List Report Forms, review the Report Form Instructions for each Contact List Report Form in the Timely Access and Annual Network Submission Instruction Manual.

 Federally Qualified Health Centers and Rural Health Clinics